Daytona Beach buys new vehicle to assist with future flooding rescues - NewsBreak

 Executive order prioritizes debris clean up in Florida community after Ian

-PORT ORANGE, Fla - People throughout Central Florida are already fed up with the debris piled on the side of roads after Hurricane Ian.
+People throughout Central Florida are already fed up with the debris piled on the side of roads after Hurricane Ian.
 The City of Port Orange is worried about vermin, disease, and fire hazards.
-Piles of people’s belongings are scattered along the side of the road on Ruth Street in Port Orange.

-How having flood insurance hurt one Central Florida man impacted by Hurricane Ian

 Comments / 0